sinanejadebrahim/ceph-cluster-deployment/README.md

 ```
 2. Systemd
 ```
-# you allready have this
+# you already have this
 ```
 3. Docker for running containers
 ```